RECENT Q & A

 As a physician, I need to understand many aspects of the patient's experience with his or her hair loss to understand how best to treat their hair loss.
 It is not uncommon for two patients with the exact same hair loss condition to leave the office with different treatment plans.
 In my practice, there are no templates for treating hair loss.
 There is no rubber stamp protocol for treating genetic hair loss.
 There is no rubber stamp protocol for treating scarring alopecia or alopecia areata.
 There are no rubber stamps for anything.
 No two patients that visit my office are the same, and it follows that the treatment plan that they walk out the door with will likely differ as well.
 To read more about my views and general principles for treating hair loss, click here.

 Second, I am a dermatologist sub-specializing in the field of hair loss.
 The science behind hair growth is very interesting.
 The molecular and cellular mechanisms governing how a hair grows and how it sheds is both fascinating and bizarre.
 The growth of hair on the beard vs eyebrow, ear hair vs nose hair.
 Grey vs. black, blonde hair vs. red hair.
 Hair is interesting!
+I enjoy the detective work that goes into properly diagnosing hair loss.

+I am focused on my patients.
 I started my career with the basic premise that if I could help patients with their hair loss I would have accomplished something worthwhile and good.
 Some patients would hopefully feel more confident and proceed to take on new goals in their personal life, work life or social life.
 Some would at least feel less anxious.
 And some would stop feeling sick about it.
 I hoped that some of my patients would be very happy.
 Of course, we achieve these goals a good amount of the time, albeit not as frequently as we really need to.

 My practice has evolved to what I believe offers patients comprehensive care.
 My previous experiences in both the academic medicine and private practice settings have shaped my current day hair clinic.
 One of the greatest concerns of my patients has been that modern medicine has become far too focused and some even might say narrow-minded.
 A heart specialist treats the heart but not the liver.
 A liver specialist treats the liver but not the heart.
 Clearly, there is a tremendous need for this level of expertise - and without it we would not have come very far.
 But who looks at the big picture?
 Abraham Kaplan is his 1964 book, "The Conduct of Inquiry: Methodology for Behavioural Science" stated very nicely the problems that exist when we become too specialized.